0xdefaceme/whitepaper/README.md

-ingenuity of attacks on smart contracts increase in the future, as the number of smart contracts grows, the amount of money at stake increases, known vulnerabilities are better documented, and automated auditing suites like Consensys' Mithril [4] and TrailOfBits's ManiCore [5] make finding vulnerabilities easier.
+ingenuity of attacks on smart contracts increase in the future, as the number of smart contracts grows, the amount of money at stake increases, known vulnerabilities are better documented, and automated auditing suites like Consensys' Mithril [4] and TrailOfBits's Manticore [5] make finding vulnerabilities easier.

 In this section, we discuss why it is (1) seemingly rational for an attacker to